 Bioptic telescope glasses are intended to enhance distance vision for patients with adequate side vision but with mild to moderate central vision loss.
 A pair of bioptic telescope lenses is placed on the lenses of your regular prescription eyeglasses, just above the normal line of sight.
 When looking through the bioptic lens, distant objects appear larger and closer, allowing patients to read road signs and see traffic lights at a distance – all with a slight downward tilt of the head and an upward shift of the eyes.

 Driver’s License Requirements

 Every state and province has its own regulations regarding the minimum visual acuity required for issuing an unrestricted or restricted drivers’ license.
 Once issued, the license indicates whether the driver needs to wear corrective lenses (glasses, contact lenses, or low vision glasses) to reach legal driving vision.
 A restricted license limits driving to daylight hours and to certain locations, which may suffice for certain people with Macular Degeneration.

 How a Low Vision Eye Doctor Can Help

 After a low vision exam, the low vision optometrist may prescribe a custom made pair of bioptic lenses and will provide the necessary consultation and training on how to use them.
 The eye doctor might also refer you to a driver rehabilitation professional who will help you improve your driving skills and make sure you feel safe and comfortable with your new low vision aid while on the road.

 Learn from an experienced low vision optometrist, such as , about all the solutions available to get you back behind the wheel.
-Contact us today to maximize vision functionality and maintain your independence.helps patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, in Illinois, regain lost vision.
+Contact us today to maximize vision functionality and maintain your independence.helps patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, in Illinois, regain lost vision.